glideinWMS/glideinmonitor/doc/install.md

 * db_host, db_user, db_pass, db_name - MySQL - connection info, on first run the database should be created manually without any tables in it
 * Log_Dir - A place to store logs from the webserver and indexer running
 * Log_Level - NONE, ERROR, WARNING, INFO are the acceptable options
-* DisplayType - What type of archive the webserver will give to users.
-Valid options: `filter` and `original`
+* Users - For the webserver http auth and providing archives
+    * Name: http auth username
-* Users - For the webserver http auth, the key is the username and the value is an MD5 hash of the password (in the example above, the password is "admin".
-To create your own you can use something like `echo -n MY_PASSWORD | md5sum`)
+    * Password: http auth password; represented as a MD5 hash of the password (in the example above, the password is "admin"); To create your own you can use something like `echo -n MY_PASSWORD | md5sum`)
+    * Filter: The filter version to provide to the user on the web portal; Defaults to "original"
 * Port, Host - For the webserver to operate on

 It can be tested using a sample Glidein logs archive which contains the proper client subdirectory.